kavipj/cse15l-lab-reports/lab2.md

 ## Part 3

-Something I learned in week 2 or 3 was
+Something I learned in week 2 or 3 was how to set up my own server.
+We learned how to set up a server locally and via the ieng6 server.
+I previously had very little experience using terminal and servers so being able to create my own and run commands on it was very interesting.